Remember When: Army Vet Frees Trapped Bald Eagle Just Before Independence Day After Gov’t Gives Up35E55C8500000578-3671801-image-a-7_1467498469798

 Jason Galvin, a U.S. Army veteran that did two tours in Afghanistan, noticed a bald eagle trapped by a rope, dangling 75 feet off the ground above a gravel road, roughly a mile away from his family’s cabin, Kare 11 reported.

-Galvin, who had been on a bait run last Thursday, estimated that the bald eagle had been stuck up there for two days.
+Galvin, who had been on a bait run at the time, estimated that the bald eagle had been stuck up there for two days.

 Neighbors called the Minnesota Department of Natural Resources and the Rush City police and fire departments, but were told that because the bird’s height in the tree, it could not be saved.